KyrylR/go-pet-projects/README.md

-# Pet Projects with Go
+# Pet Projects in Go

 Several simple projects written in Go.